mhulse/grunt-html-boiler/README.md

 ### Edit:

-At this point, you can modify any of the files, especially the ones found in the `/source/files` folder.
+At this point, you can modify any of the files, especially the ones found in the `source/files/` directory.

-Modify `/source/package.json` to meet the needs of your repo/project.
+Modify `source/package.json` to meet the needs of your repo/project.

 **Note:** The `production` key’s value is the URI where the final production files will live.